Canon 750D vs 60D

 |Canon 650D« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 650D|

 It is notable that the 750D offers wifi support, while the 60D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Canon 60D (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 750D and the 60D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 750D was followed by the Canon 800D.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 750D and the Canon 60D?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.